Co-Founder & President

 After Jordan's son was diagnosed with BA and underwent a liver transplant at 9 months old via living donor, Jordan decided to merge her passion for advocacy and business experience to drive change and progress within the transplant community.
-She spent the last 5 years as a leader and active member in various transplant organizations.
+She spent the last 5 years as a leader and active member in various transplant organizations including the Society of Pediatric Liver Transplantation (SPLIT).
 In January of 2022, Jordan and Jen Co-founded BARE Inc.

 Jordan resides in Seattle, WA with her husband, son and two dogs.